CORE-SNU/A-WDRUC/README.md

 1. Run `sol_AWDR.m`.
 This yields the results of 50 independent simultaion runs, in each of which 10 training samples are generated and a solution of "A-WDRUC" is returned.
 The 50 sets of results are saved as MAT-files `sol_AWDR_1.mat`,...,`sol_AWDR_50.mat`.
 2. Run `sol_SP.m`.
 This yields the results of 50 independent simulation runs, in each of which a solution of "SUC" is returned for the 10 training samples generated in Step 1.
 The 50 sets of results are saved as MAT-files `sol_SP_1.mat`,...,`sol_SP_50.mat`.
 3. Run `sol_RO.m`.
-This yields a solution of "RUC", which does not rely on the training samples used in Steps 1 and 2.
+This yields a solution of "RUC".
 The results are saved as a MAT-file `sol_RO.mat`.
 4. Run `comparisons.m`.
 This yields the results of 50 independent simulation runs, in each of which 10,000 test samples are generated and the expected costs incurred by the solutions of "A-WDRUC", "SUC", and "RUC" are calculated.
 The 50 sets of results are saved as MAT-files `comparisons_1.mat`,...,`comparisons_50.mat`.

 ### 3.2 Further comparison with E-WDRUC